F0lak/dm_open_ref/ref/client/var/script/style.md

 This example style sheet makes the player\'s terminal have a black background and aqua colored text.
 When changing the background color, it is important to change the color of system and link text as well.
-See the section on [style sheets](/ref/DM/text/style.md) -mfor an example.
+See the section on [style sheets](/ref/DM/text/style.md) for an example.